bk1285/rpi_wordclock/docs/doc_software_setup.rst

     cd ~/rpi_wordclock
     sudo python3 wordclock.py

-In case, the whole thing is not working as expected: Maybe the section :ref:`trouble-shooting` might help...
+In case the whole thing is not working as expected: Maybe the section :ref:`trouble-shooting` might help...

+.. note:: Please be aware, that running the wordclock this way is mainly to ensure it is working.
+If you close the SSH connection or stop the command, the wordclock will no longer update.

 .. _run_software_on_startup: